Spotlight report on attitudes, respect and rights – relationship of equals

 Photograph of mould around window

-Spotlight on: Damp and mould
+Spotlight report on damp and mould

 Landlords must demonstrate to residents learning from damp and mould complaints.
 We encourage landlord staff and managers to review the case studies and learning in this report, actively consider how you would respond to the case and whether you would make the same mistakes.